murada/Dagger2Android/README.md

 (Note : we added dependency in the activity component because the view model needs (network and database)services and they already been provided from application module).

-in the first and second commit we used (Field Injection). next we will use Constructor injection.
+in the first and second commit we used (Method injection using @provides). next we will use Constructor injection.

 ----------------------------------------